szimmers/mock-indexeddb/README.md

 Getting Started
 ---------------

 Download indexeddb.js and put it in test/mock.
-The default karma.conf.js configuration will include the mock.
+The default karma.conf.js configuration should include the mock.
+If not, add this line to the files[] configuration:

+	'test/mock/**/*.js'

 Your Angular service should include a public API to get the indexedDB from window, like this: